parroty/kindle-your-highlights/README.markdown

 	rake update:all
 	    retrieve all data from amazon server, and store them into a local file

+	rake update:new
+	    retrieve only newly arrived items from amazon server, and store them into a local file

 	rake update:recent
 	    retrieve recent 1 month data from amazon server, and store them into a local file